accessibilitywars/zaw2/content/builds/power-mechanist-sword.md

 - Full Berserker's
 - Runes of the Scholar
-- Hammer, Sigils of Force & Impact
+- Sword, Sigil of Force
+- Shield, Sigil of Air
 - Relic of the Thief
 - Consumables:
   - Cilantro Lime Sous-Vide Steak (Power/Ferocity)